 We believe in shared leadership, and constantly strive to build the capacities of our staff and students in this area.
 Leadership development is an integral part of our learning community.

 St Michael’s is led by a Board of Directors.
 Members of the Board represent the breadth of the St Michael’s community, including parents and business leaders.
 The Board, which also includes the Head of the School, is responsible for providing strategic leadership.

-The School Leadership Team, including the Head of the School, is responsible for managing the School’s regular business and operations.
+The School Executive, including the Head of the School, is responsible for managing the School’s regular business and operations.

 Through the power of positive role-modelling, St Michael’s student leaders have a huge influence on their peers.
 ‘Dr CC’ – dignity, respect, care and compassion – are the core values which drive our leadership style.

 You don’t need a badge to be a leader at St Michael’s – many upstanding students who do not fill leadership positions also uphold the School’s core philosophy.
 Leadership characteristics, pertaining to all students, are fully integrated into our curriculum.